 DLP has generated net operating losses (NOLs) in prior years which were utilized by other Fresenius Medical Care North America entities within the consolidated income tax return.
 The utilization of the losses within the FMCH group has been reflected within income taxes payable.
-DLP elected to contribute the cumulative amount of tax benefit for the utilization of DLP losses to FMCH in the form of an in-kind equity contribution, because DLP was profitable, a deemed distribution of capital of \$1,872 for the year ended December 31, 2018 was made.
+DLP elected to contribute the cumulative amount of tax benefit for the utilization of DLP losses to FMCH in the form of an in-kind equity contribution, resulting in a contribution to additional paid-in capital of \$1,571 and \$1,872 for the years ended December 31, 2019 and 2018, respectively.
+A utilization of a hedging loss with a capital loss attribute for consolidation resulted in \$1,489 in additional paid-in capital for the year ended December 31, 2019.